Parent Training and Education

 As a parent, it is important to learn all you can about ADHD.
 CHADD has an online training program to educate parents about ADHD.
 This program teaches the following about ADHD:

-- Causes and assessment of ADHD in children and teens
+- Assessment of ADHD in children and teens

 - Treatments for ADHD